mmuratarat/mmuratarat.github.io/_pages/faq.md

 Not all data is normal or normal enough to treat it as being drawn from a Gaussian distribution.

 A good statistic for summarizing a non-Gaussian distribution sample of data is the Interquartile Range, or IQR for short.
 This is the simplest, nonparametric outlier detection method in a one dimensional feature space.
-Here outliers are calculated by means of the IQR (InterQuartile Range).
+Here outliers are calculated by means of the IQR (InterQuartile Range), also known as Tukey's fences.

 The first and the third quartile (Q1, Q3) are calculated.
 The first quartile is the median of the data points to the left of the median.
 The third quartile is the median of the data points to the right of the median.
 Median is considered to be Q2/50th Percentile.